bintu22/elist_analysis/README.md

 ## Product Trends
 Within each region, Apple Airpods Headphones were the most popular product sold.
 Overall, Apple Airpods Headphones comprised 45% of orders and contributed to 28% of sales.
 The 27in 4K gaming monitor comprised 22% of orders but contributed to 35% of sales.
+96% of Elist's revenue is driven by 27in 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop, and ThinkPad Laptop products.
+Elist should continue promoting these products to maintain their presence in the market.

 ![image](https://github.com/user-attachments/assets/bfd4ebe3-1e7a-4a18-a6c7-f2d40b589634)